Wayne-AJP-Byrne/slowoutput/README.md

 If no parameter is set deafult value is 0.05

-(Wriiten in Python 3, and this is my test as i'm new to github)
+(Written in Python 3, and this is my test as i'm new to github)

 Regards